logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/ldap-overview/selecting-ldap-authentication-mode/_index.md

 2. In the Manage Users dialog box, select the LDAP Authentication Mode radio button.

-    **Tip:** In order to modify the repository's current LDAP connection configuration at this point, click the **LDAP Configuration** button.
+{{<tip>}} In order to modify the repository's current LDAP connection configuration at this point, click the **LDAP Configuration** button.
 You will be directed to the LDAP Tool.

     ![](/images/TA_Administration/Images/Manage_users_dlg.png)